jimjonesbr/musicowl/README.md

 ## Using the converter in the console

-If you don't feel like building the Musci2RDF converter from soruce, visit the [releases area](https://github.com/jimjonesbr/musicowl/releases) to get a prebuilt jar.
+If you don't feel like building the Musci2RDF converter from source, visit the [releases area](https://github.com/jimjonesbr/musicowl/releases) to get a prebuilt jar.
 You can use this jar with following parameters:

 `metadata`&nbsp; In order to keep the full metadata support via console, you have to pass the metadata in separated xml file.
 The XML file has to be encoded in the following format: